Let's start with the TLDR:

 Clear coat in its most simplest of explanations is car paint, with no added color or pigment.
 It is the top layer of what is called a paint system.
 And virtually every new car, truck, or van made since the mid eighties has a paint system with a clear coat as the top layer.

-This doesn't really mean much in the way of special care and maintenance on your car and based on your age, you have likely never worked on a car that has what is called single stage paint.
+This doesn't really mean much in the way of special care and maintenance on your car.
+Unless you are an old guy like myself, it is unlikely you have ever worked on a car that has what is called single stage paint.

 Car manufacturers use this term that includes all layers applied to a car in the production process.